hamedbrd/nginx-haproxy-anisble/README.md

 These applications block all incoming request except requests from load balancer which is haproxy in this case.we block all incoming request by `ufw`.

-If you want to change the configuration, you have to change the `group_vars/nginx.yml` and also there is another configuration file beside the php-application role located in this path.
+If you want to change the configuration, you have to change the `group_vars/nginx.yml` and also there is another configuration file beside the application role located in this path.

-``roles/php-application/vars/external_vars.yml``
+``roles/application/vars/external_vars.yml``

 ### haproxy